 Alkaline Fuel Cell Power Announces 2023 Priorities

-/EIN News/ -- TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
-(NEO: PWWR) (OTCQB:ALKFF) (Frankfurt: 77R, WKN: A3CTYF) (“PWWR” or the “Company”), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, announces 2023 Priorities.
+TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
+PWWR ALKFF (Frankfurt: 77R, WKN: A3CTYF) ("PWWR" or the "Company"), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, announces 2023 Priorities.

 "With the recent launch of Jupiter 1.0 fuel cell prototype, PWWR has the opportunity to greatly reduce our burn and match fuel cell business spend to strategic pilot projects.
 Coupled with investments in CHP business line- PWWR Flow Streams- PWWR is focused on creating an EBITDA-positive platform within next 4-6 quarters," stated Frank Carnevale, CEO.
 "Timing will be based on speed and size of accretive acquisitions and deployment of capital for PWWR Flow projects.
 We believe that there is greater shareholder value in building out a de-risked alternate asset class platform with a leading-edge proven fuel cell technology to create the future-friendly value for shareholders."